-Click H-E-R_E for my new podcast page at AnchorFM.
-This week’s audio show is the audio version of “Willow Croft on Writing and Animals,” which you can read the text version of H-E-R-E. (This show has a new graphic to reflect that it’s shortened from an earlier version that included information that’s become outdated.
+Click H-E-R-E for my new podcast page at AnchorFM.
+This week’s episode is the audio version of “Willow Croft on Writing and Animals,” which you can read the text version of H-E-R-E. (This show has a new graphic to reflect that it’s shortened from an earlier version that included information that’s become outdated.
 Anchor’s tools make editing easy!)

 1. Veggie Kabobs with Grilled Tomatoes

 The other night Khashayar, cooked something so outstanding that I took a picture, but didn’t think about creating a blog post for it until too late — I’d only shot this one photo from the top of the stove.
 Sorry I can’t show you how scrumptious it looked plated with plain rice.
 Khashayar enjoyed his with slices of raw onion as well.
 No wonder his recipes get more likes than my posts!

 Pardon that the instructions here are a bit rough.
 He’s been extremely busy with work lately, otherwise he’d write it himself.
 What follows is how he told me he made it, and the notes in parentheses are mine:

 It’s an easy recipe, like making what Persians call kabob-mahitabe.
 (Mahitabe simply means pan.)

 The base is fake meat, a pound of “Beyond” brand ground meat.
 T-H-I-S link explains about the brand.